Jorge-Nario/PseudoGen/README.md

 This is the barebones readme file for the PsuedoGen project.

-Team Members: Joshua Bassin, Mike Djballah, Jorge Nario
+Team Members: Joshua Bassin, Mike Djaballah, Jorge Nario